-Dan R. Brown represents insurance companies, agents and brokers, and others in all aspects of the admitted and surplus lines insurance markets in the United States.
-This includes advising alien or foreign insurers on how to comply with various state laws in placing business; advising producers on licensing, placement and premium tax issues; and advising insureds on coverage and placement issues.
+Dan Brown represents insurance companies, agents and brokers, and others in all aspects of the admitted, exempt, and surplus lines insurance markets in the United States.
+This includes advising alien or foreign insurers on how to comply with various state laws in placing business; advising insures on exempt and specialty lines such as marine, aviation, and transportation risks; advising producers on licensing, placement and premium tax issues; and advising insureds on coverage and placement issues.
 Dan advises participants in the London market on how to comply with U.S. insurance laws, either by becoming admitted insurers or by utilizing a variety of methods of covering US risks without being licensed.

 Dan also advises on issues related to the development, implementation and enforcement of the U.S. Affordable Care Act and related regulations, including analysis of and preparation for likely changes to the act.
 This includes advising on exemptions, taxation, coverage levels, extraterritorial issues, the individual mandate, the employer mandate, and individual and group applications of the act.

 Dan’s practice also involves giving training presentations on California's Fair Claims Handling regulations to enable licensed producers and claims handlers to comply with all aspects of these regulations, including the annual training requirements.
 He also helps clients draft, amend, lobby for or seek department clarification regarding statutes or regulations impacting their businesses.